yuyatinnefeld/hashicorp-tools/vault/exam/README.md

 - Update/restart of vault server `vault operator step-down`
 - HashiCorp tech provides support of Consul, Filesystem, In-Memory and Raft backend
 - You can export encyption-key if the exportable flag is set as true.
+- Only In-memory, Raft, Filesystem, Consule are supported Storage Backend by Vault
 - `vault operator rekey` command creates new unseal/recovery keys as well as a new master key

 ### Replication